 Legal Failure to recognise cultural heritage issues at a site targeted for watering may result in necessary permits and approvals not being obtained, leading to prosecution and fines.
 Likely Moderate Medium Undertake desktop reviews and site assessments of footprint of activities being undertaken with archaeologists, traditional owners and land managers, to identify approval needs and contingency measures - standard practice for all sites.
 Obtain any necessary formal approvals/permits and implement required actions.
-Monitor developments from VFMRP assessment process and adapt and apply procedures as required (noting that some of this information has not yet been entered into ACRIS) Apply MCMA cultural heritage site assessment processes MCMA Low Dynamic Environment Total cost of proposed delivery actions exceeds the funding that can be provided by VEWH, limiting scope of the program and not achieved planned environmental outcomes Possible Minor Low Prioritise funding and site selection in line with available resources.
-Undertake preliminary assessment of costs during development of proposals and scoping of the plan.
+Monitor developments from VFMRP assessment process and adapt and apply procedures as required (noting that some of this information has not yet been entered into ACRIS) Share latest site survey information on cultural heritage information with CMA to assist with planning water actions Apply MCMA cultural heritage site assessment processes MCMA PV MCMA Low Dynamic Environment Total cost of proposed delivery actions exceeds the funding that can be provided by VEWH, limiting scope of the program and not achieved planned environmental outcomes Possible Minor Low Prioritise funding and site selection in line with available resources.
+Undertake preliminary assessment of costs as early as possible during development of proposals and scoping of the plan.
 VEWH Low Static Reputational Reporting of water usage and updating of water register lags behind deliveries, leading to possible overuse of environmental entitlements and incorrect reporting of "water used/available" in the water market, with implications for efficient functioning of the water market.
-Possible Major Medium Post estimated usage to water register during or immediately after delivery and adjust for actuals as soon as possible.
-Review water accounting processes to identify any opportunities for improvement.
-Regular reporting of delivery volumes and progress to VEWH GMW Storage Operators MCMA Low Static Environment Pumping of environmental deliveries into wetlands results in erosion downstream of pump discharge, leading to water quality impacts and the need to suspend watering actions and rectify the damage.
+Possible Major Medium Post usage to water register as soon as possible after delivery noting the need to assess return flow credits at some sites Review water accounting processes to identify any opportunities for improvement.
+Regular/timely reporting of delivery volumes and progress to VEWH in accordance with agreed processes.
+Communicate the availability of VEWH annual trading strategy to provide information for market participants GMW Storage Operators MCMA Low Static Environment Pumping of environmental deliveries into wetlands results in erosion downstream of pump discharge, leading to water quality impacts and the need to suspend watering actions and rectify the damage.
 Likely Minor Low Ensure delivery routes downstream of pump sites can withstand the proposed flow rates without unacceptable impacts.
 Armouring and other protections may be installed if required.
-Implement ramp up and ramp down phases for flows to reduce erosion risks - residual risk not rated, to be addressed in relevant delivery plan МСМА Dynamic
+Implement ramp up and ramp down phases for flows to reduce erosion risks residual risk not rated, to be addressed in relevant delivery plan МСМА Dynamic